alexlovric/gmac/README.md

     // Apply the deformation to the original geometry geometry.nodes = ffd.deform(&geometry.nodes, &deformed_design_nodes)?;

-    // Save the final deformed geometry as an STL/VTK file geometry.write_stl(Some("deformed.stl"), Some(StlFormat::Binary))?;
+    // Save the final deformed geometry as an STL/OBJ/VTK file geometry.write_stl(Some("deformed.stl"), Some(StlFormat::Binary))?;
-    // or write_vtu(..)?;

     Ok(())
 }